fuhry/fuhry.com/pages/disclaimer.md

 My reading of or response to any Datto related requests in social media shall not constitute an obligation or contract by myself or Datto to provide any services, enhancements or products.

+## Trademarks

+With the exception of Datto Inc., I have no affiliation with any of the services or companies linked to on this site and identified by name or logo.
+All trademarks are the property of their respective owners and are used exclusively for identification purposes.